-Lance, Soll & Lunghard, LLP
+Tance, Soll & Tunghard, LLP

-In accordance with Government Auditing Standards, we have also issued our report dated February 9, 2023 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 31, 2023, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering District's internal control over financial reporting and compliance.

-Brea, California February 9, 2023
+Brea, California October 31, 2023

-The following discussion and analysis of the financial performance of the Mesa Water District (District/Mesa Water) provides an overview of the District's financial activities for the year ended June 30, 2022.
+The following discussion and analysis of the financial performance of the Mesa Water District (District/Mesa Water) provides an overview of the District's financial activities for the year ended June 30, 2023.
 This section should be read in conjunction with the basic financial statements and notes to the financial statements, which follows this analysis.